microsoft/kafka-connect-cosmosdb/doc/README_Source.md

 #### Create the Cosmos DB Source Connector in Kafka Connect

 The following JSON body defines the config for the Cosmos DB Source Connector.

-You will need to fill out the values for `connect.cosmosdb.connection.endpoint` and `connect.cosmosdb.master.key`, which you should have saved from the [Cosmos DB setup guide](./CosmosDB_Setup.md).
+>Note: You will need to replace placeholder values for below properties which you should have saved from the [Cosmos DB setup guide](./CosmosDB_Setup.md).
+>`connect.cosmosdb.connection.endpoint`
+>`connect.cosmosdb.master.key`

 Refer to the [source properties](#source-configuration-properties) section for more information on each of these configuration properties.